nheron/droolsonboarding/drools/first_rule_language_element.md

 ![](../.gitbook/assets/lesson1_fig13.png)
 Now we shall update the lesson1.drl file
 ![](../.gitbook/assets/lesson1_fig14.png)
 The keyword global is used and then a normal java declaration.
 Here the global is of type OutputDisplay and the variable is called showResults.
-This variable can now be used in the "them" part of the rule as here.
+This variable can now be used in the "then" part of the rule as here.
 To initialize the global variable, we shall use the method "setGlobal" on the session we create as shown here in our test :

 ![](../.gitbook/assets/lesson1_fig15.png)